Museum of Contemporary Art Taipei: History

-In 2021 MOCA director Loh Li-chen caused a scandal in the Taiwanese art world by making a xenophobic post on Facebook.

 Exhibitions

 While showcasing mainly contemporary Taiwanese art, under director Shih Jui-jen its activities have become increasingly international.
 In 2009, it organized a solo show of Taiwanese artist Yang Maolin as a pavilion at the Venice Biennale.
-In 2009 and 2010 it collaborated with MoCA Shanghai, Today Art Museum Beijing and Guangdong Museum of Art in the organization of the Animamix Biennial.
+In 2009 and 2010 it collaborated with MoCA Shanghai, Today Art Museum Beijing, and Guangdong Museum of Art in the organization of the Animamix Biennial.

-Hours of operation

-The museum is open Tuesdays through Sundays from 10:00 a.m. to 6:00 p.m.
-It is closed on Mondays.
+Director Loh Li-chen (2019-2025) continued a focus on international connections and exhibitions, alongside local artists and young talent.
+MoCA Taipei became a presenting partner of the Han Nefkens Foundation, presenting works of its awardees.
+In 2023, post the COVID pandemic, she presented NEXUS, the first-ever exhibition in Taiwan to focus exclusively on work by artists living and working in the Caribbean, from May 5 to July 16, 2023, and secured the first stop of the international touring exhibition of 'Love is in the Bin' by Banksy (authorized by Pest Office) reputed as one of the most iconic contemporary artworks of the 21st century, on view at the Museum of Contemporary Art (MoCA), Taipei, from July 1 to August 13, 2023, before the work going into the world.

 Transportation

 The museum is accessible within walking distance South West from Zhongshan Station of the Taipei Metro.